NCAS-CMS/cfdm/docs/source/tutorial.rst

 well as attributes to describe the array and methods for describing any :ref:`data compression <Compression>`.

+The `Data` instance provides access to the full array of values, as well as attributes to describe the array and methods for describing any data compression.
+However, the field construct (and any other construct that contains data) also provides attributes for direct access.

 .. code-block:: python
    :caption: *Retrieve a numpy array of the data.*